 - Join a professional development group

-- Volunteer at charitable organizations
+- Volunteer at charitable organizations or as a community health worker

 - Work on your hobby or passion project (in a group setting)